-I crouched down and started fumbling on the floor, it’s dark, it always is.
-Finally I found the bag, it’s heavy and Of course it is.
-It made a gentle sound as the bag sway in my hand; I put my hand inside and marveled the sharpness and edges against my fingertips.
+I crouched down and started to fumble on the floor, it’s dark, it always is.
+Finally I found the bag, it’s heavy and of course it is.
+It made a gentle sound as the bag sway in my hand; I put my hand inside and marveled the sharp edges against my fingertips.
 They say when we lose one sense, others get stronger and I can vouch for that.
 I can’t think why I was here at the first place as I took the Ghunghrus out, it made a shrill noise as the string hit the floor and I savored it, it took me down the memory lane where there were colours, I was on the stage in an auditorium filled with thousands of audience viewers.

 “I haven’t seen you this happy since,” Vishal croaked “Kishmish was born.”
 Kishmish is my 2 years old baby, currently with her Dadima on holidays.

 “What are you doing here, so early?”
 I inquired stepping forward and tripped on my beloved ghunghrus but Vishal caught me in time as he always does.